 The glass vessels recovered from the Gallagher Site were analyzed according to function and categorized as either bottle/beverage, food containers, serving vessels, personal artifacts (like shoe polish), and medicine bottles.
-A minimum of 147 glass vessels were observed, with the majority of these were either liquid beverage bottles or food containers (Table 11.2).
-Most of the glass vessels were associated with the second generation Irish family, Patrick and Mary Early (N=115; 78.2%).
+A minimum of 356 glass vessels were observed, with the majority of these were either liquid beverage bottles or food containers (Table 11.2).
+Most of the glass vessels were associated with the second generation Irish family, Patrick and Mary Early (N=162; 45.5%).

-Medicine bottles appear as the greatest percentage of the assemblage for the first generation Irish family, John and Margaret (N=27.3%).
-None of the medicine bottles possessed embossed or paper labels, so it was not possible to determine what medicines might have been consumed by the family.
+Medicine bottles appear as the greatest percentage of the assemblage for the Warner Family (N=10; 48.6% of all the bottles recovered for that family) followed closely by Patrick's parents and first generation Irish family, John and Margaret (N=16; 25%).
+None of the medicine bottles possessed embossed or paper labels, so it was not possible to determine what medicines might have been consumed by these families.
 Interesting, there is a significant decrease in the medicine bottles as a percentage of the assemblage between the first and second generations of the Early family.
-Medicine vessels constituted only 9.6% of the glass containers associated with the second generation.
+Medicine vessels constituted only 11% of the glass containers associated with the second generation.